Effect-TS/effect/packages/platform/README.md

 Routing refers to how an application's endpoints (URIs) respond to client requests.

-You define routing using methods of the `HttpServer.router` object that correspond to HTTP methods; for example, `HttpServer.router.get()` to handle GET requests and `HttpServer.router.post` to handle POST requests.
-You can also use `HttpServer.router.all()` to handle all HTTP methods.
+You define routing using methods of the `HttpRouter` object that correspond to HTTP methods; for example, `HttpRouter.get()` to handle GET requests and `HttpRouter.post` to handle POST requests.
+You can also use `HttpRouter.all()` to handle all HTTP methods.

 These routing methods specify a `Route.Handler` called when the application receives a request to the specified route (endpoint) and HTTP method.
 In other words, the application “listens” for requests that match the specified route(s) and method(s), and when it detects a match, it calls the specified handler.